 Probiotics appear to protect the gut’s cellular wall, thereby reducing permeability and securing gut barrier integrity during and following high intensity or endurance exercise.
 In turn, this allowed for improved carbohydrate absorption and reduced GI symptoms such as bloating, gas, and that annoying sloshing feeling.

-Probiotics Allow Us to Perform Better for Longer
+Probiotics Improve Athletic Performance by Allowing Us to Perform Better for Longer

 With better carbohydrate absorption, the body can maintain a high level of performance for more extended periods.
 Thus the increased running speed during the latter stages of a race, as noted earlier.

 Further, because of increased carbohydrate utilization, it has been noted that there is also a protective effect on the muscles following probiotic supplementation.

 As your exercise bout becomes longer and longer, the body, more often than not, needs to produce ‘new’ glucose (termed gluconeogenesis) to maintain high-intensity efforts.
 As we usually do, we fail to meet this need by ingesting carbohydrates to create new glucose from fat and protein.

 Probiotics Improve Athletic Performance by Decreasing Muscle Breakdown

 Research has indicated that endurance athletes, particularly runners and long-distance triathletes suffer from significant muscle protein breakdown following an event.
 The body is breaking down protein to meet the carbohydrate demand.

 Probiotics, with the ability to improve carbohydrate absorption and, in turn, utilization, reduce the need for the muscle to contribute to blood glucose – thus, probiotics are said to be protein sparing.
 They spare protein (muscle protein) by increasing carbohydrate utilization.